GitProwl/do/README.markdown

-DataObjects README
+DataObjects
 ==================

 DataObjects.rb is an attempt to rewrite existing Ruby database drivers to conform to one, standard interface.
+An example of this is the data stored in various venues for Prowl.

 At present the following drivers are available: